webpack/react-starter/NOTES/HowStuffWorks.md

 ### development mode
 Run the server using `npm run start-dev`.
-It wil use `lib/server-development.js` which wil use `lib/server.js` which wil use `config/simple.js` which wil use `app/simple.html`.
+It will use `lib/server-development.js` which will use `lib/server.js` which will use `config/simple.js` which will use `app/simple.html`.
 A tiny HTML file is loaded, the JS is downloaded + executed + rendered, and ultimately output is shown.

 ### production mode
 In this mode, the React HTML output is (pre)rendered (and populated) on the server (a.k.a. isomorphic).

 Run the server using `npm run start`.
-It wil use `lib/server-production.js` which wil use `lib/server.js` which wil use `config/prerender.jsx` which wil use `app/prerender.html`.
+It will use `lib/server-production.js` which will use `lib/server.js` which will use `config/prerender.jsx` which will use `app/prerender.html`.
 A big HTML file is loaded (and output is shown immediately), the JS is downloaded + executed + rendered, and output is updated.

 This server side render (prerender) is possible because the React JS can be executed on the server.
 In your browser the main `React.render(<Application />, document.getElementById("content"))` call (in `config/app.jsx`) outputs to the browser DOM.
-But when prerendering, the main `React.renderToString(<Application />)` call (in `app/prerender.jsx`) outputs to a string, which is inserted into the HTML (including React component states) as content.
+But when pre-rendering, the main `React.renderToString(<Application />)` call (in `app/prerender.jsx`) outputs to a string, which is inserted into the HTML (including React component states) as content.
 The browser now can show the HTML instantly in the DOM, but proceeds to run the React JS that resumes the usual DOM mutations.

-Note: Routes that use `react-proxy!` can not be prerendered.
+Note: Routes that use `react-proxy!` can not be pre-rendered.

 ## How the page updates while you are programming.